Managed Memory

 DRAGON_SUCCESS or another dragonError_t return code.

-dragonError_t dragon_memory_pool_create(dragonMemoryPoolDescr_t *pool_descr, size_t bytes, const char *base_name, const dragonM_UID_t m_uid, const dragonMemoryPoolAttr_t *attr)
+dragonError_t dragon_memory_pool_create(dragonMemoryPoolDescr_t *pool_descr, const size_t bytes, const char *base_name, const dragonM_UID_t m_uid, const dragonMemoryPoolAttr_t *attr)

 Creates a memory pool of size bytes.